Anthony Arkwright: Trial

 At his trial in Sheffield Crown Court in July 1989, Arkwright pleaded guilty and was sentenced to life imprisonment.
 It was commented upon that Arkwright was an "evil fantasist" who had a desire to be as famous as Jack the Ripper.
 The case against Arkwright for killing Kronadaite was unproven and at the trial, the judge ordered the case to lie on file.

 In 2003, Home Secretary David Blunkett changed the law so that certain people sentenced to life in prison, would spend the rest of their lives there, with no chance of parole.
 This was challenged in 2013, when the European Court of Human Rights decreed that whole-life tariffs without the option for a review or parole amounted to inhuman and degrading treatment.
 However, the Court of Appeal ruled that the whole-life sentences were "entirely compatible" with the European Convention of Human Rights.

 In the media

 Television

 The television programme When Life Means Life broadcast an episode about Arkwright in its first series in 2012.

 Arkwright was the subject of Britain’s Most Evil Killers episode 9 season 4, broadcast 14 April 2020.

 Podcast

 Arkwright's case was featured in episode 168 of the dark comedy podcast series, Small Town Murder.

-It has since been featured on podcasts British Murders and REDRUM True Crime.